 Utilizing Artificial Intelligence (AI) for Career Development

-What is AI, Generative AI, and Large Language Models (LLMs)?
+What are AI, Generative AI, and Large Language Models (LLMs)?

 Remember: While AI platforms are powerful tools, it is not a replacement for your creativity and critical thinking.
 AI tools can provide ideas and insights, but it is important to evaluate the outputs critically.
 It is important to note that some Large Language Models and AI tools train on user data.
 We recommend turning off data training if possible and being aware of what types of information you are uploading into your AI tool of choice.
 Consider redacting or removing any sensitive information before uploading to any AI tool.